broedsels/PING2550/README.md

-# ATtuino
+# PING2550
-The smaller Arduino project board

-Based around an ATtiny and a tiny programmer.
+Not an Arduino but a trusty Microchip PIC 18F25k50 is running this board.